 If You Invested $100 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-Alaska Air Gr (NYSE:ALK) has outperformed the market over the past 20 years by 3.48% on an annualized basis.
+Adobe (NASDAQ:ADBE) has outperformed the market over the past 20 years by 11.33% on an annualized basis.

-Buying $100 In ALK: 20 years ago, an investor could have purchased 13.96 shares of Alaska Air Gr at the time with $100.
-This investment in ALK would have produced an average annual return of 10.8%.
-Currently, Alaska Air Gr has a market capitalization of $6.98 billion.
+Buying $100 In ADBE: 20 years ago, an investor could have purchased 5.87 shares of Adobe at the time with $100.
+This investment in ADBE would have produced an average annual return of 18.53%.
+Currently, Adobe has a market capitalization of $250.53 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.